common-workflow-language/cwl-v1.2/salad/schema_salad/metaschema/salad.md

   resolved with [identifier resolution](#Identifier_resolution).
   Otherwise the field is resolved with [link resolution](#Link_resolution).

+## Introduction to v1.3

+This is the fifth version of the Schema Salad specification.
+It was created to enhance code generation by representing CWL data types as specific Python objects (instead of  relying on the generic `Any` type).
+The following changes have been made:

+* Support for the Avro `map` schema
+* Add named versions of the `map` and `union` Avro types
+* Support for nested named `union` type definitions

 ## References to Other Specifications

 **Javascript Object Notation (JSON)**: http://json.org